 The Company recognizes interest and penalties related to unrecognized tax benefits in the line item income taxes in our consolidated statement of income.
-The Company had \$544 million, \$496 million and \$453 million in interest and penalties related to unrecognized tax benefits accrued as of December 31, 2023, 2022 and 2021, respectively.
-Of these amounts, expense of \$48 million, \$43 million and \$62 million was recognized in 2023, 2022 and 2021, respectively.
+The Company had \$631 million, \$544 million and \$496 million in interest and penalties related to unrecognized tax benefits accrued as of December 31, 2024, 2023 and 2022, respectively.
+Of these amounts, expense of \$87 million, \$48 million and \$43 million was recognized in 2024, 2023 and 2022, respectively.
 If the Company were to prevail on all uncertain tax positions, the reversal of this accrual would be a benefit to the Company's effective tax rate.

 It is expected that the amount of unrecognized tax benefits will change in the next 12 months; however, we do not expect any changes will have a significant impact on our consolidated statement of income or consolidated balance sheet.
-These changes may be the result of settlements of ongoing audits, statute of limitations expiring or final settlements in transfer pricing matters that are the subject of litigation.
+These changes may be the result of settlements of ongoing audits, statutes of limitations expiring or final settlements in transfer pricing matters that are the subject of litigation.
 Currently, an estimate of the range of the reasonably possible outcomes cannot be made.